-There are many ideas on the origin of the Irish wake such as one such myth that originated as a result of the Irish fondness for drinking stout which used to be drunk from pewter mugs and this unfortunately had the side effect of causing lead poisoning.
+There are many ideas on the origin of the Irish wake such as one such myth that originated as a result of the Irish fondness for drinking stout which used to be drunk from pewter mugs and this, unfortunately, had the side effect of causing lead poisoning.
 The symptoms of this illness was a catatonic state (where the victim appeared to be dead) but would recover a few hours later so friends would watch over the ‘corpse’ to see if they would eventually awaken.
 We much prefer the belief that it originated with the Celts.
-The Celts believed that when a person died they were moving on to a better one in the afterlife and that this was a cause to celebrate.
+They believed when a person died they were moving on to a better one in the afterlife, and that this was a cause to celebrate.

-To-day wakes are held pretty much as they always have been.
-The wake will traditionally be held in the home of the deceased or at the home of a close relative; this is known as the wake house.
+An Irish wake is traditionally held in the home of the deceased or at the home of a close relative; this is known as the wake house.
 A room will be ready for the deceased.
-In the past it would have been a parlor but more often these days a bedroom is used.
+In the past, it would have been a parlor but more often these days a bedroom is used.

 After death a window is opened to allow the spirit of the deceased to leave the house, no-one must stand or block the path to the window as this may prevent the spirit from leaving and will bring misfortune to the person who blocks the route.
 After two hours the window should be closed as this will prevent the spirit from re-entering.